Painting & drawing blog

 However if you thin the paint simply with water not only will the oil binder become dangerously diluted making the dried paint dull, thinned and vulnerable to cracking, but the addition of water will turn your paints into an emulsion.
 This will change and lighten their colour so they look darker when dried to how they appear as you apply them, making it hard to judge your colours as you apply them.

-In terms of quality I didn’t like the Artisan paints quite as much as the traditional Windsor and Newton ‘Artists’ Oil Colour’ range or the ‘Michael Harding’ Oil Paints’ that I usually use.
+In terms of quality I didn’t like the Artisan paints quite as much as the traditional Winsor and Newton ‘Artists’ Oil Colour’ range or the ‘Michael Harding’ Oil Paints’ that I usually use.
 However I don’t think this is because they are a water-soluble brand but rather that they simply aren’t quite the quality offered by some ranges.
-They seemed to me to be closer in quality to the Windsor and Newton student-grade ‘Winton’ range, or the Daler-Rowney ‘Georgian Oil Colours’ (student-grade paints will use less expensive and less finely ground pigments and a smaller amount of the pigment overall in the mixture, as well as providing less lightfastness and coverage)
+They seemed to me to be closer in quality to the Winsor and Newton student-grade ‘Winton’ range, or the Daler-Rowney ‘Georgian Oil Colours’ (student-grade paints will use less expensive and less finely ground pigments and a smaller amount of the pigment overall in the mixture, as well as providing less lightfastness and coverage)

-I suspect Windsor and Newton think that people who want to use water-mixable paint are less likely to be professionals or serious painters, and have made an affordable range with cheaper pigments to market at beginners.
+I suspect Winsor and Newton think that people who want to use water-mixable paint are less likely to be professionals or serious painters, and have made an affordable range with cheaper pigments to market at beginners.
 Feedback on painting forums online from people who’ve tried other ranges suggests that Lukas Berlin or Cobra ranges are better quality and compare extremely well with top-quality oils, so this is what I’ll be experimenting with next.
 Cobra paints claim to be of artists’ quality, with the highest degree of lightfastness, 100% retention of brushstroke, and no colour transition from wet to dry.
 The Lukas Berlin range also supposed to be professional quality, though perhaps not as good as Cobra (judging from the price – which is a pretty good guide).
 However for the oil-painting beginner I’d say that Artisan is an excellent range to start with and a very good introduction to working with oils.

 Where to buy water-mixable oils